SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Theoretical Insights

 In this section, we present the theoretical analysis of our method.
 We characterize the quality of the similarity scores produced by soft LSH and study a sampling-based estimator to establish concentration and approximation guarantees with respect to cosine similarity–based (angular) attention.
 We adopt angular attention as a modeling choice, as it provides an interpretable and analytically tractable surrogate for the attention scoring function.
 Concretely, for a fixed query $\qb$ and keys $\{\kb_j\}_{j=1}^N$, we define the angular kernel weights

 where $P$ controls the sharpness of the kernel.
 Normalizing these weights yields the angular attention distribution and the corresponding angular attention output is given by

-Our theoretical analysis aims to approximate this $\yb^*$.
-Prior work has shown that cosine-similarity kernels amenable to LSH closely match the behavior of softmax attention in practice, and even on random data \cite{joshi2025racelinear}.
-Accordingly, our analysis focuses on this surrogate rather than the full softmax operator.
-We emphasize that sampling is used purely as an analytical tool: it yields unbiased estimators and enables clean high-probability error bounds.
-The inference-time procedures described in Algorithms~\ref{alg:race-precompute} and~\ref{alg:soft-bucket-probs} remain unchanged; for the purpose of analysis, we replace only the final aggregation step with a sampling-based estimator.
-In practice, during inference with pretrained Transformers (see Section~\ref{sec:exp}), Algorithm~\ref{alg:value-aware-topk} deals with deterministic top-$k$ selection using the same soft LSH scores and applies the standard softmax normalization over the selected subset.
-This preserves the pretrained attention mechanism while differing from the theory only in the subset selection strategy.
-We note that this sampling method is directly applicable in practice; however, we leave a detailed exploration as future work.
-In this context, we also emphasize that sampling is introduced only to meet the underlying sparsity budget rather than to enable the approximation itself.
-Even without sampling, the finite-table soft collision estimator $\yb_{\tau,L}(\qb)$ (defined below) provides a principled approximation to angular attention, with accuracy controlled by $L$ and the soft-bucketization bias.
-See Remark~\ref{rem:nosam} for a more detailed discussion on this.
+Our analysis targets an approximation of $\yb^*$.
+Prior work shows that cosine-similarity kernels amenable to LSH closely approximate softmax attention in practice~\cite{joshi2026race}, so we analyze this surrogate.
+Sampling is used only for analysis, enabling unbiased estimators and high-probability error bounds; the inference procedures in Algorithms~\ref{alg:race-precompute} and~\ref{alg:soft-bucket-probs} remain unchanged, with only the final aggregation replaced by a sampling-based estimator.
+In practice (Section~\ref{sec:exp}), Algorithm~\ref{alg:value-aware-topk} performs deterministic top-$k$ selection using the same soft LSH scores, followed by standard softmax over the selected subset.
+Thus, the implementation preserves the pre-trained attention mechanism after retrieval, while the theory analyzes normalized soft LSH scores as a proxy attention distribution to study the SOCKET scoring kernel.
+We leave empirical evaluation of the sampling approach for future work.